Rosen Blood

-Rosen Blood (Rosen Blood ～背徳の冥館～, Rōzen Buraddo Haitoku no Meikan) is a Japanese manga written and illustrated by Kachiru Ishizue.
-The series has been serialized in Monthly Princess magazine since September 2017.
-The manga is licensed in English by Viz Media.
+Rosen Blood (Rosen Blood ～背徳の冥館～, Rōzen Buraddo Haitoku no Meikan) is a Japanese manga series written and illustrated by Kachiru Ishizue.
+It was serialized in Akita Shoten's shōjo manga magazine Monthly Princess from September 2017 to July 2022, with its chapters collected in five tankōbon volumes.
+The manga has been licensed for English released in North America by Viz Media.

 Plot

 Stella Violetta was passing through a forest on her way to start a new job as a maid when she experiences a carriage accident.
 She awakens in a strange Gothic mansion occupied by four men: Levi-Ruin, Friedrich, Yoel, and Gilbert.
 They hire her to be their live-in maid and do not let her leave the grounds.
 After working there for a while, she soon discovers the four men are vampires who feed on young women to survive.

 Publication

-Rosen Blood is written and illustrated by Kachiru Ishizue.
-It began serialization in Akita Shoten's Monthly Princess magazine in September 2017.
-Its final chapter will be released in September 2022.
-It has been collected in five tankōbon volumes as of September 14, 2022.
+Written and illustrated by Kachiru Ishizue, Rosen Blood was serialized in Akita Shoten's shōjo manga magazine Monthly Princess from September 6, 2017, to July 6, 2022.
+Akita Shoten collected its chapters in five tankōbon volumes, released from July 13, 2018, to September 14, 2022.

 In February 2021, Viz Media announced their license to the manga.